 The results of this project feasibility study are used in making the decision whether to proceed with the project or not.
 The objective of such a study is to ensure that a project is legally, technically, financially, and operationally feasible.
-The project feasibility study tells us whether a project is worth the investment or not.
+The study tells us whether a project is worth the investment or not.
 Most importantly, a project feasibility study evaluates the project and its potential for success.
-If the project feasibility study has any errors, then there is a definite chance that your project will fail.
+If the study has any errors, then there is a definite chance that your project will fail.
 This is how the importance of feasibility study can be explained.

 Two criteria for judging a project feasibility study

 There are mainly two criteria to judge feasibility in a project feasibility study according to Lean Six Sigma course.
 The first one is the cost required and the second one is the value to be delivered.
-A well-designed and well-planned project feasibility study should offer:
+A well-designed and well-planned study should offer:

 - A historical background of the business problem or improvement opportunity